knetikmedia/knetikcloud-csharp-net20-client/docs/StoreApi.md

 <a name="createstoreitem"></a>
 # **CreateStoreItem**
-> ModelStoreItem CreateStoreItem (bool? cascade, ModelStoreItem storeItem)
+> StoreItem CreateStoreItem (bool? cascade, StoreItem storeItem)

 Create a store item